-Any person, who has been officially identified (i.e. by the police or local authority) as a potential 'risk' to children, young people and vulnerable adults, will not be allowed to work/volunteer on events where young people are involved.
+Any person, who has been officially identified (i.e. by the police or local authority) as a potential 'risk' to children, young people and vulnerable adults, will not be allowed to work with children, young people or vulnerable adults.

 Identifying and Reporting Concerns